aroberge/reeborg-world-creation/searching/graph.md

 # -> [(4, 3)]
 ```

-The Python function `get_neighbours()` is a wrapper of a corresponding JavaScript function which we use in the next section.
+The Python class `Graph()` and the method `get_neighbours()` are wrappers for the corresponding JavaScript functions which we use in the next section.

 > **\[info\] Further reading**
 >